Restoration Blog

 5. Watch for Condensation on Windows and Walls

-Condensation is an early warning sign of moisture problems.
 If you regularly see foggy windows, water pooling on sills, or damp wall surfaces, mold may not be far behind.
+Reduce condensation by lowering indoor humidity, improving airflow near windows, and replacing damaged seals.

 6. Keep Basements and Crawl Spaces Dry